Visible Collider Signals of Natural Quirks: Simplified Scalar Quirk Model

-A bound state with $M=1000$ GeV and $\Delta=10$ GeV produced at $E_T\approx$ 2 TeV has a $99.9\%$ probability to fully de-excite before $\beta$-decay.
+A bound state with $M=1000$ GeV and $\Delta=10$ GeV produced at $E_T\approx$ 2 TeV has a $99.9\%$ probability to fully deexcite before $\beta$-decay.
 This probability drops, however, to $97.5\%$ at $\Delta=20$ GeV, to $82.1\%$ at $\Delta=30$ GeV, and to $42.4\%$ at $\Delta=40$ GeV.
-The drop in probability is steeper for larger $M$ values, because less of the energy is available for motion, which drives radiation and de-excitation.
+The drop in probability is steeper for larger $M$ values, because less of the energy is available for motion, which drives radiation and deexcitation.
 Thus, while we do consider splittings as large as $\Delta\approx 40$ GeV, as $\Delta$ and $M$ increase the signal strength suffers, independent of production cross section.

-In addition to the time a bound state takes to de-excite, we must consider the characteristic time for the particles in the ground state to annihilate: \beq t_\text{ann}=\Gamma_\text{T}^{-1}~, \eeq where $\Gamma_\text{T}$ is total decay width of the ground state.
-Using the formulae for the decay widths given in Appendix~\ref{app.widths} we find that the lightest states with the smallest mass splitting and smallest hidden sector glueball mass have decay times on the order of $10^{-19}$ seconds.
+In addition to the time a bound state takes to deexcite, we must consider the characteristic time for the particles in the ground state to annihilate: \beq t_\text{ann}=\Gamma_\text{T}^{-1}~, \eeq where $\Gamma_\text{T}$ is total decay width of the ground state.
+Using the formulas for the decay widths given in Appendix~\ref{app.widths} we find that the lightest states with the smallest mass splitting and smallest hidden sector glueball mass have decay times on the order of $10^{-19}$ seconds.
 Increasing the total mass, mass splitting, or hidden sector glueball mass reduces this time further.
-As these time scales are orders of magnitude smaller than those of de-excitation or $\beta$-decay, in our simulations we treat annihilation as instantaneous.
+As these timescales are orders of magnitude smaller than those of deexcitation or $\beta$-decay, in our simulations we treat annihilation as instantaneous.